Snacks and other food items banned in the US

 You may also like: Bizarre slang words and phrases from every state

-The term bushmeat refers to a variety of African wildlife, some of which are on the endangered species list, that are killed and consumed in Africa.
-Importing to the meat to the United States and most other countries is illegal both because of the protected status of the species, and the health risks associated with eating the meat.
+The term bushmeat refers to a variety of African wildlife, some of which are on the endangered species list and are killed and consumed in Africa.
+Importing the meat to the United States and most other countries is illegal both because of the protected status of the species, and the health risks associated with eating the meat.

 According to the French, the little songbirds known as ortolans are delicious.
 The birds are captured, force-fed, and drowned in Armagnac before being cooked.
 They are then consumed whole, beaks and all.
 The process alone sounds gruesome, but what's even more disturbing is that the birds are facing extinction.
 As a result, eating ortolan has been banned in the United States and by the European Union, although France has been lobbying to change the rules.

 In the 1980s, redfish experienced a boom in popularity that led to it becoming a favorite across the country.
 However, there simply wasn't enough of the rare fish to meet the demand of the people, which led to redfish landing on the endangered species list.
 As a result, the fish is now banned in every state except for Mississippi, where they can be caught for personal use.

 Like haggis, Stornoway Black Pudding is a U.K. favorite that contains sheep's lungs.
 This ingredient makes it illegal to import into the United States, despite it being a regular menu item across the pond.

 Unlike some of the other foods on this list, there are no health risks associated with eating Mirabelle plums, they've simply fallen victim to import laws.
 True Mirabelle plums are only grown in Lorraine, France, and are considered a "protected origin" food.
 An agreement between the U.S. and France to protect the French market keeps them from reaching the states.